matrix-org/synapse/docs/log_contexts.md

 ----------------------------

 Whenever you get an awaitable back from a function, you should `await` on it as soon as possible.
-(Returning it directly to your caller is ok too, if you're not using `async`.)
 Do not pass go; do not do any logging; do not call any other functions.

 ```python